 - How to Get there: Catch the tourist bus from the center of Bergen.

 - You can also hike to the top from Bergen or take the local bus.

 If you have time and are looking for something thrilling to do in Bergen, there is a zipline that takes you over the mountain vista from the top of Urlikan.
 And paragliders were soaring overhead for sunset.

 As the final zipliners finished their rides and the last of the paragliders soared overhead, we took in the splendid view, feeling grateful to begin our trip in spectacular fashion.

 6. Visit KODE Museums

-Bergen has an excellent museum district and the top museum in Bergen is the complex of Kode Museums.
+Bergen has an excellent museum district and the top museum in Bergen is the complex of Kode Art Museums and Composer Homes.
 What makes it unique is it not only houses art, but it is also a collection of composers’ homes.
 KODE is one of Scandinavia’s largest museums for art, design, and music.
 It is made up of four museums, KODE 1, 2, 3 and 4.

 There are four different museums displaying everything from modern art to furniture, music and arts and crafts.
 KODE is located right in the city center and is a must to visit.

 Simply browsing the exteriors is interesting enough but definitely make sure to go inside to see the masterpieces from the likes of Dahl, Astrup and Munch.